parth1993/tsai-eva6/Assignments/3/README.md

 - Load the dataset using Dataset class and train the sum model
 - Both the models are trained individually.
 - Finally, when an Image and Random Number is given,
-  - Pass the image through MNIST model and predict the number
+  - Pass the image through MNIST model and predict the number(output 1)
-  - Pass the predicted number and random number in Sum model and predict the addition of those 2 numbers.
+  - Pass the predicted number and random number in Sum model and predict the addition of those 2 numbers(output 2)
 - So, the output of MNIST model along with random number is fed as input to Sum model

 # Data Representation